sid6i7/BasicOrderTracker/README.md

 # BasicOrderTracker

 ## About
-A basic order tracker android application that I built for a college project.
+A basic order tracker android application that I built for a college project.<br>
 Language used: Java

 ## Features